mstrlaw/mstrlaw/src/posts/2021-12-12-moving-from-gridsome-to-metalsmith.md

 <p class="u-ImageDescription">Lighthouse metrics between the Gridsome (above) and Metalsmith (below) versions.</p>

 TTI was reduced by ≈43% and Blocking Time to 0.
-The Speed Index (speed at which the user can see something) has improved too by ≈58% — all of these imperative for the perceived (and real) speed.
+The <a href="https://web.dev/speed-index/" target="_blank">Speed Index</a> (speed at which the user can see something) has improved too by ≈58% — all of these imperative for the perceived (and real) speed.

 We've shaved milliseconds almost everywhere, understandable as we've reduced our total amount of JS, CSS and HTML in use.
 So how much are we downloading right now?

 ![A screenshot of Pingdom Tools website speed test tool for the Metalsmith version.](/static/images/new_pingdom_tokyp.jpg "Pingdom Tools website speed test scores for the Metalsmith version.")

 <p class="u-ImageDescription">Pingdom Tools website speed test scores for the Metalsmith version.</p>

+Well, we've managed to get a 6.5x reduction in the page size, from 360kb to 55kb.
+That's pretty cool!
+And expectedly, load time is now 1.82s, down 1 second from the initial 2.79s.